sota1235/FizzBuzz/README.md

-###FizzBuzz
+# FizzBuzz

-* FizzBuzz programm written by some programming langauge.
+* FizzBuzz programm written by some programming languge.